warsylewicz/stucky-notes/log.md

 Rewrote back-end completely using a better architecture.
 Improved separation between controllers, middleware, models, and routes.
 Got JWT working for the first time!

+---

+**Day 8: 2020-05-23**
+Watched a number of YouTube videos on the state of npm and Node.
+Interested to see the development of Deno.
+Did some back-end code clean up.

+---

+**Day 9: 2020-05-24**

+Started working on some JavaScript problems on Codewars.
+Started React front-end.
+Back-end needs more work, but will get to that later.

+---